 Without the presence of massive predators, whales that filter feed began growing to massive sizes.
 In fact, this development led to the evolution of the largest animal to ever live on Earth…

 Megalodon vs. Blue Whale

 The megalodon and blue whale never met, as the earliest fossils of ‘modern’ blue whales date back to roughly 1.5 million years ago.
 That’s about a million years after the megalodon is believed to have hunted the oceans.

 When it comes to size, the blue whale dwarfs even the largest megalodon estimates.
 It’s believed blue whales can reach a maximum length of 110 feet (34 meters) and weigh up to 200 tons (400,000 pounds!).
 That’s more than twice the size of even the largest megalodon size estimates.

-Blue whales and other gigantic whale species have evolved to be so largely because there’s no apex predator the size of megalodon in today’s ocean.
+Blue whales and other gigantic whale species have evolved to be so large because there’s no apex predator the size of the megalodon in today’s ocean.
 Were there a shark of megalodon’s size still alive today, it would surely feast on large whale species such as the blue whale.